SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideContinueButton.md

         }
     }
     @Tab("macOS") {
-        On macOS, the `hideContinueButton` option controls the continue button’s visibility, placed at the bottom right (default/compact) or bottom (prominent) of the sheet, styled with `SKPrimaryButtonStyle`.
+        On macOS, the `hideContinueButton` option controls the continue button’s visibility, placed at the bottom right (``SKSheetStyle/default``/``SKSheetStyle/compact``) or bottom (``SKSheetStyle/prominent``) of the sheet, styled with ``SKPrimaryButtonStyle``.
 This is key for desktop workflows, where clear navigation enhances user experience in window-based interfaces.
 Hiding the button supports custom navigation for complex tasks.
         @TabNavigator {
             @Tab("macOS 26 and Newer") {
-                For macOS 26 and newer, the continue button is a capsule with white text, an accent color liquid glass background, and placement varying by style (bottom for `default`, top for `compact`/`prominent`).
+                For macOS 26 and newer, the continue button is a capsule with white text, an accent color liquid glass background, and placement varying by style (bottom for `default`, top for ``SKSheetStyle/compact``/``SKSheetStyle/prominent``).
 Setting `.hideContinueButton(true)` allows custom toolbar buttons, ideal for tailored navigation in settings or forms.
                 @TabNavigator {
                     @Tab("Default") {
                         The continue button is a capsule with white text, minimum width of 100, placed at the bottom, enhancing navigation clarity.
 Hiding it supports custom controls for specific workflows.